rblakeman/CST205-Project2/ReadMe.txt

 	last it asks for text to be put in for bot sections The Text has a max of 3 lines for each top and bottom New picture will be saved as "meme.png" in the folder

+Whats New:
+	Ported to android as an app and is currently being tested. created a new feature that detects a face and replaces it with a cat (cat feature not working)
+	can randomly put in text on top and bottom line. selfie feature using the webcam.

 GitHub repository: https://github.com/rblakeman/CST205-Project2/tree/merged